 “Thank you for your time and insight.
 I’ve learned so much from you and want to return the favor.
 I’ll call you back later this week so we can finish up.”

 There are a million variations of this.
 Think of them as bases.
-A home run is their agreement to a follow up, an appointment set and on the calendar, AND they bring another party to the call or take an action item (we call this “Closing for Commitment” – Check out The Sale Bar for a full class on the subject)
+A home run is their agreement to a follow-up, an appointment set and on the calendar, AND they bring another party to the call or take an action item (we call this “Getting Deals Moving” – Check out The Sale Bar for a full class on the subject)

 Third base might just be an agreement to meet and an appointment set.

 Second is their agreement to take your call.

 First base is them basically NOT saying, “No, don’t call me back.”